Registering Your Classic Car in Montana: Save Thousands

 Montana’s Tax-Free Advantage for Classic Cars

-No Montana sales tax: Montana is one of five states with no sales tax, making it an ideal place to register your vehicle using the Montana loophole.
-For a $100,000 1967 Mustang, you save $7,250 in California (7.25% tax), $8,875 in New York (8.875%), or $5,250 in Texas (6.25%).
-These funds can go toward restoration or car show expenses.
-For a $60,000 1970 Corvette in Illinois (7.25%), you save $4,350 in your favorite classic car taxes.
+No Sales Tax: Montana is one of five states without sales tax.
+For a $100,000 1967 Mustang, you skip $7,250 in California (7.25% base rate), $8,875 in New York City (8.875%), or $6,250 in Texas (6.25%).
+That money could fix up your ride or cover show fees.
+For a $60,000 1970 Corvette in Illinois (6.25% state rate), you save about $3,750.
+Unlock more ways to cut costs with our classic car tax savings in Montana guide you won't want to miss these insider tips.

 Steps to Register Your Classic Car in Montana